-Cruise lines and private tour agencies offer a wide range of shore excursions to Rome, and Civitavecchia is one of the busiest cruise ports when it comes to booking shore excursions.
-Cruise passengers normally feel more confident to book a Rome tour with their cruise line, as the city is quite far and they don’t want to risk missing the ship.
+Cruise lines and private tour agencies offer a wide range of shore excursions to Rome and Civitavecchia is one of the busiest cruise ports when it comes to booking shore excursions.
+Cruise passengers normally feel more confident booking a Rome tour with their cruise line, as the city is quite far and they don’t want to risk missing the ship.
 However, those tours can be a lot more expensive than regular Rome tours, so you might check some independent tour operators’ offers as well.
 There are many reliable tour operators that are experienced in working with cruise ship guests, so they are familiar with cruise ship schedules and procedures.

-1 Day Rome Itinerary: Highlights Of Rome In 4 Hours
+1 Day Rome Itinerary: Highlights of Rome in 4 Hours

 1. St. Peter’s Basilica

 Stazione di Roma San Pietro and Roma Ostiense are the two main stations where the express train stops in Rome.
 My group got off at Stazione di Roma San Pietro, and from there we started a pleasant 10-minute walk to the imposing St. Peter’s Basilica.
 Before reaching the Saint Peter’s Basilica, the tour guide gave us the leaflets advertising Hop on hop off Rome bus tours and explained to us the meeting time for the departure.
 After that, we were free to go, and my first plan was to get inside the Basilica and visit the church’s interior.